jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.2.2 Penetration testing
   - Penetration tests goes beyond vulnerability testing techniques because it actually attempts to exploit systems
-  - Vulnerability management programs take the results of the tests as inputs and then implement a risk management process for identified vulnerabilities
+  - **Vulnerability management**: the cyclical process of identifying, classifying, prioritizing, and mitigating vulnerabilities; programs take the results of the tests as inputs and then implement a risk management process for identified vulnerabilities, with the following steps:
+    - Asset inventory
+    - Identifying the value of each asset
+    - Identifying the vulnerabilities for each asset
+    - Ongoing review and assessment
+  - Testing stages from the OSG include:
+    - Reconnaissance: passively gather publicly available info
+    - Enumeration: active network discovery (i.e. find target IP address and ports)
+    - Vulnerability analysis: identify potential vulns
+    - Execution: attempt to exploit vulns
+    - Document findings: report on findings
   - NIST defines the penetration testing process as consisting of four phases:
     - **planning**: includes agreement on the scope of the test and the rules of engagement
       - ensures that both the testing team and management are in agreement about the nature of the test and that it is explicitly authorized